jrreed83/thebitstream/content/posts/how-to-build-qpsk-modulator/index.md

 ---
-title: How to Build a Basic QPSK modulator
+title: How to Build a Basic QPSK Modulator
 author: Joey Reed
 date: '2024-11-27'
 draft: false
-summary: A quick and dirty introduction to QPSK modulation.
+summary: A quick and dirty introduction to QPSK modulation using Python.
 tags:
   - communications
   - digital modulation